 The Consortium welcomes new members from a diverse range of Voluntary and Community Sector Organisations working with children, young people and families in Rotherham.
 Our current members range from smaller charities to some of Rotherham’s well established, ‘go-to’ providers, offering a wide range of services.

-The benefits our members tell us are all about working equally, having a collective voice to influence change, developing and improving standards, building networks, knowledge and capacity, and more!
+The benefits our members tell us are all about working equally, having a collective voice to influence change, developing and improving standards, building resilience and capacity, making connections and being part of a network which enables specialist skills, knowledge and expertise to be shared.

 All Consortium Members benefit from the following;